Vindyagir/samsung-riscv/README.md

 ---
 ### 📌 CONCLUSION

-This project successfully demonstrates a **GPS-based alert system** using the **VSD Squadron Mini** development board.
-The system effectively **tracks real-time location**, compares it with a predefined or user-set target, and triggers an **alert (buzzer and servo movement) when the device reaches the specified location**.
+The Gas Alerting Security Device using the **VSD Squadron Mini provides** a reliable solution for detecting hazardous gas leaks.
+By integrating the VSD Squadron Mini with the MQ-2 gas sensor, LED indicators, and a buzzer alarm, this system ensures quick alerts for dangerous gas concentrations.
+Its compact design and effective performance make the VSD Squadron Mini an integral part of this cost-effective project, suitable for both residential and industrial safety applications.
+With real-time monitoring and instant alerts, it serves as an essential safety tool.

-The integration of **GPS, push buttons, buzzer, servo, and battery power** ensures a **portable and autonomous system** that can be used for various real-world applications, such as **location-based reminders, restricted zone alerts, and personal safety tracking**.
+The integration of **MQ-2, VSD Squadron mini, LED'S** ensures a **portable and autonomous system** that can be used for various real-world applications.

-### 🚀 Key Features:
+###  📌 Key Features:
 ✅ Intelligent Gas Sensing – Detects LPG, propane, methane, and smoke in real time using the MQ-2 sensor.

 🔔 Instant Alert System – Triggers a buzzer and LED when gas levels exceed the safety threshold.